 Private property, residential or commercial property owners and occupants are required to clear the sidewalks abutting their property of snow or ice within 24 hours after the snow has stopped falling.
 This includes the corner crosswalk area for property owners with corner lots or those whose property abuts a midblock crosswalk.

-Sidewalk clearing for older citizens and disabled persons
+Sidewalk clearing for elderly and/or disabled persons

 Public Sidewalks and Crosswalks